-This article looks at what a speaker needs to be able to do in order to use spoken English as an effective form of communication.
 For example, speakers need to pronounce individual sounds clearly, understand the functions of language, and follow the conventions of turn-taking.
-In the second part of this article we will look at how these competencies can be evaluated, with specific discussion of formal methods such as the IELT and Cambridge Main Suite speaking tests.
+The second part of this article looks at whether these different elements can be evaluated formally, and what ways there are to do this.
+In the third part of this article we will look at how these competencies can be evaluated, with specific discussion of the IELTS speaking test.

 - What speakers do